MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Abstract

 \section{Abstract}

 The adoption of long context windows has become a standard feature in Large Language Models (LLMs), as extended contexts significantly enhance their capacity for complex reasoning and broaden their applicability across diverse scenarios.
-Dynamic sparse attention is a promising approach for reducing the computational cost of long-context.
-However, efficiently training LLMs with dynamic sparse attention on ultra-long contexts—especially in distributed settings—remains a significant challenge, due in large part to worker- and step-level imbalance.
-This paper introduces MTraining\footnote{Our code is available at https://github.com/microsoft/MInference/tree/main/mtraining.}, a novel distributed methodology leveraging dynamic sparse attention to enable efficient training for LLMs with ultra-long contexts.
-Specifically, MTraining integrates three key components: a dynamic sparse training pattern, balanced sparse ring attention, and hierarchical sparse ring attention.
-These components are designed to synergistically address the computational imbalance and communication overheads inherent in dynamic sparse attention mechanisms during the training of models with extensive context lengths.
-We demonstrate the efficacy of MTraining by training Qwen2.5-3B, successfully expanding its context window from 32K to 512K tokens on a cluster of 32 A100 GPUs.
-Our evaluations on a comprehensive suite of downstream tasks, including RULER, PG-19, InfiniteBench, and Needle In A Haystack, reveal that MTraining achieves up to a 6x higher training throughput while preserving model accuracy.
+Dynamic sparse attention is a promising approach for reducing the computational cost of long-context training.
+However, efficiently training LLMs with dynamic sparse attention on ultra-long contexts, especially in distributed settings, remains a significant challenge, largely due to worker- and step-level imbalance.
+This paper introduces MTraining, a novel distributed methodology leveraging dynamic sparse attention to enable efficient training for LLMs with ultra-long contexts.
+Specifically, MTraining integrates three key components: a distributed sparse index approximating algorithm, balanced sparse ring attention, and hierarchical sparse ring attention.
+These components are designed to synergistically address the computational imbalance and communication overheads inherent in dynamic sparse attention mechanisms during training LLMs with extensive context lengths.
+We demonstrate the efficacy of MTraining mainly by training Qwen2.5-3B and Llama-3.1-8B, successfully expanding its context window from 32K/128K to 512K tokens on a cluster of 32$\times$ A100 GPUs.
+Our evaluations on a comprehensive suite of downstream tasks, including RULER, PG-19, InfiniteBench, and NIAH, reveal that MTraining achieves up to a 6x higher training throughput while preserving model accuracy.
+The core code is available at \href{https://github.com/microsoft/MInference/tree/main/mtraining}{https://github.com/microsoft/MInference/tree/main/mtraining}.